CodeByDavid24/TheKopiCoders/README.md

 2. Type "start game" to begin the narrative.
 3. Read the story descriptions and make choices to navigate Serena's journey.
 4. Type custom responses or select from available options to shape the narrative.
+5. Listen to the narration through the text-to-speech feature (if enabled).

 ## Testing